Vasilios Lampropoulos

-Vasiliοs Labropoulos (Βασίλειος Λαμπρόπουλος; born 31 March 1990) is a Greek professional footballer who plays as a centre-back for Super League club OFI.
+Vasiliοs Labropoulos (Βασίλειος Λαμπρόπουλος; born 31 March 1990) is a Greek professional footballer who plays as a centre-back.

 Club career

 Labropoulos was born in Pyrgos on 31 March 1990, and he has played for Apollon Kalamarias, Asteras Tripolis, Ilioupoli, Ethnikos Asteras, and Panionios.

 On 24 January 2014, Labropoulos decided to continue his career to AEK Athens in the Football League, starting the 2013–14 season.

 On 8 April 2017, Labropoulos ruptured his anterior cruciate ligament in a Super League game against Platanias and underwent a successful surgery, while his comeback was estimated in around six months.
 In his day of surgery, Lampropoulos extended his contract with the Greek Cup winners by two years, despite being ruled out for six months with a knee injury.
 The 27-year-old's contract had been due to expire in the summer of 2017, but that has been stretched to 2019 by his club.
 Lampropoulos always had the desire to remain at AEK Athens and he was more than happy to commit his future to the club for the next two years.

 On 12 April 2017, Labropoulos agreed to a contract extension with AEK, until the summer of 2019.